voxel51/fiftyone/docs/source/cli/index.rst

                             the path to export the dataset in JSON format -f LABEL_FIELD, --label-field LABEL_FIELD
-                            the name of the label field to export -t TYPE, --type TYPE  the format in which to export the dataset (a subclass of `fiftyone.types.BaseDataset`)
+                            the name of the label field to export -t TYPE, --type TYPE  the fiftyone.types.Dataset type in which to export

 **Examples**